 Property Insurance policies are designed to cover multiple businesses such as service providers, manufacturers, retail shops, warehouses, restaurants, hotels, and non-profit organizations against any sudden loss or damage due to unforeseen events.
 Policies like Fire and Allied Perils Insurance, Machinery Breakdown Insurance, and Electronic Equipment Insurance, can help companies protect their physical assets from a number of risks such as fire, natural disasters like floods and earthquakes, theft, malicious damage, riots, or even terrorist attacks.

-Commercial Property Insurance policies provide financial coverage to your commercial buildings, their contents, and assets adjacent to them.
-The properties insured under these policies can be owned, leased, or rented by your business, as long as you have an insurable interest in them.
+Commercial Property Insurance policies provide financial coverage in the form of reimbursement for any accidental damage or loss to your commercial buildings, their contents, and any assets adjacent to them.
+The property insured under these policies can be owned, leased, or rented by your business, as long as you have an insurable interest in them.

-Here’s a list of assets which are generally covered by Commercial Property Insurance:
+Here’s a list of assets which are generally covered under Commercial Property Insurance:

 - Your commercial building along with any fixtures or permanently installed equipment

 - Plant and Machinery